 Shadowbriar Elementary School

-- Shadowbriar Elementary School's student population of 601 students has grown by 53% over five school years.
+Shadowbriar Elementary School's student population of 539 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 Shadowbriar Elementary School is ranked within the bottom 50% of all 8,043 schools in Texas (based off of combined math and reading proficiency testing data) for the 2018-19 school year.